sheetdb/slate/source/includes/_other.md

 **Make the first request before a larger batch to prepare the cache.**

 Additionally, there is a limit - 60 requests per 10 seconds from one IP address.
-If you need more [contact with us](mailto:support@sheetdb.io).
+If you need more please [contact us](mailto:support@sheetdb.io).

 ## Caching